-Through the analysis of youtube comments, I could find several intesting correlations between popularity and Oscar nomination.
-In order to analyze comments of the Oscar movie fans in multiple aspects, I conducted multiple data experients including: simple numerical EDA, sentiment analysis, word cloud, and bigrams.
-As I walk you through my project, I will explain more in detail what each observations demonstrated about these movies.
+Through the analysis of Youtube comments, I could find several interesting correlations between popularity and Oscar nomination.
+In order to analyze movie fans' comment, I conducted multiple data experiments that included: simple numerical EDA, sentiment analysis, word cloud, and bigrams.
+As I walk you through my project, I will explain in more detail what each observations demonstrated about these movies.

 Observations & Analyses

 With the premise that the comment count represents the popularity of the movies, it is quite clear that the popularity of the movies and actual nominations and winning of the Oscar have a certain degree of correlations between them.
 However, we can also see that The Shape of Water, although it ranked third in the comment counts, was nominated for the biggest number of Oscars.
 In other words, the popularity of each movie and the number of Oscar Nominations/Winning it get is not directly correlated.

 In fact, the movie was nominated for and won the Best Adapted Screenplay award in the Oscar 2018.
 For Phantom Thread, we can see that the top three words used in the comments are Daniel, Day, and Lewis, which adds up to the name of the leading actor.
 Considering the fact that Daniel Day-Lewis claimed that it will be the last movie he will ever film, we can infer that many of Daniel's fans left comments.
 In a nutshell, we see that visualized data of the top words used in comments communicate important information about the movie.

-On the other hand, negative sentiments scored the highest in Get Out, while it had the second biggest comment counts of all Oscar Best Picture nominees and had 4 nominations.
+On the other hand, negative sentiments scored the highest in Get Out, whch had the second biggest comment counts of all Oscar Best Picture nominees and had 4 nominations.
 As I looked into the nrc sentiment analysis, it was obvious that neither popularity nor the number of Oscar nominations had direct correlations with the sentiments shown in the comments of the movie.

 As I analyzed the data with the numbers of comments to analyze the data, I looked into the sentiments of the comments changed over time.
 After getting 3 nominations including the Best Picture in January 23rd, the gap between the positive and negative comments in the trailer of Call me by Your Name widened.
 Since there was a number of negative comments about homosexuality, we can deduce that the nominations of Oscar awards had a positive impact on people who had negative sentiments toward the movie.

 Word Clouds demonstrated the actual positive and negative words that were used within the trailer comments.
 Such technique clarified the mystery behind the numbers that I analyzed.
 For instance, word cloud of Call me by Your Name shows how people’s feelings are bifurcated on homosexuality.
 Some people deemed the movie as a beautiful recollection of love, while others thought it was a disturbing demonstration of the social minority.

 Finally, I expanded the scope of analysis by using bigram.
 Bigram is the lowest number of n-gram, which is the sentiment analysis technique which looks into n number of words that were mentioned in a sequential manner.
 In this project, I used bigram to look into two words that came up together frequently to get more information about the word frequency within the YouTube comments.

 Conclusion & Future Work

-Throughout the sentiment analysis of Oscar 2018 nominee trailer Youtube comments, I could observe that the number of comments of trailers demonstrated the general popularity of the movies, but and roughly the number of Oscar nominations.
+Throughout the sentiment analysis of Oscar 2018 nominee trailer YouTube comments, I could observe that the number of comments of trailers demonstrated the general popularity of the movies, but and roughly the number of Oscar nominations.
 In addition, the top 10 words used in comments and word clouds points out the relevant information about the corresponding movies.

-In the Future, I would like to investigate more into which comments got the most likes and visualize the correlation between comment counts and Oscar nominations.
+In the future, I would like to investigate more into which comments got the most likes and visualize the correlation between comment counts and Oscar nominations.
 In addition, I would like to look into the sentiments of other Oscar 2018 nominees that were not nominated for the Best Picture and find if the ones that were nominated to the Best Picture had any specific traits.